-If you're curious about enhancing your figure on Long Island with a tummy tuck, request a consultation online, or call our office directly at (631) 424-3600 to make an appointment with Dr. James Romanelli or Dr. David Pincus.
+If you're curious about enhancing your figure on Long Island with a tummy tuck, request a consultation online, or call our office directly at (631) 424-3600 to make an appointment with Dr. James Romanelli, Dr. David Pincus, or Dr. John Layliev.

 Before & After Photos

 At 23 years of age and 1 child, this woman had lost all 65 pounds of weight she had put on during her pregnancy.
 She was becoming quite fit, but couldn't correct the excess skin of th...
 View Case

 At 5 feet, 3 inches tall and 130 pounds, this 33-year-old mom came to our Long Island office looking for a tummy tuck (abdominoplasty).
 Her obstetrician, who had delivered her 2 chi...
 View Case

 This 35-year-old woman, the mother of 3 children, was referred to my office by her obstetrician for help with her abdomen.
 She wanted a tummy tuck (abdominoplasty) at our Long Island prac...
 View Case